-Due to its rarity, FOP is commonly misdiagnosed, with many doctors and medical professionals never having heard of the condition.
+Due to its rarity, FOP is commonly misdiagnosed.
+Many doctors and medical professionals have never heard of the condition.

 The swellings are known as flare–ups.
 These are painful lumps that can appear anywhere across the body.
 They can be red and inflamed.
 They can last from a few weeks to a few months.
 At the very least they cause inconvenience and discomfort; at worst they are excruciatingly painful.
 They are often misdiagnosed as tumours.

 A flare-up can appear spontaneously or after an incident.
 As the flare-up subsides, new bone growth may have occurred.

 People with FOP suffer from stiffness in joints.
 Some may be present at birth, other stiffness may develop over time.
 Babies with FOP rarely crawl due to fused joints in the neck or malformed joints.